carr-matt/game-night-planner/journals/cedric_stewart.md

 ## 11/17/22

 Working on the back-end with Matt and Josh.
+Did some planning but we feel as if we really dont understand Fast Api.
+Going to take some time to do some extra research.